Controlling openMSX from External Applications

 <update type="status" name="paused">true</update>

-openMSX got into a debug break state:
+openMSX entered a debug break state:

 <update type="status" machine="machine1" name="cpu">suspended</update>

-openMSX got out of debug break state:
+openMSX exited the debug break state:

 <update type="status" machine="machine1" name="cpu">running</update>